-There are many, many excellent hospitals and clinics all around Colombia which offer services from routine office visits and testing, to complex procedures such as joint replacements, organ transplants, ICU services, and cancer treatment.
+There are many, many excellent hospitals and clinics all around Colombia which offer services from routine office visits and testing to complex procedures such as joint replacements, organ transplants, ICU services, and cancer treatment.

 Many retired expats report paying $70 to $85 per couple per month for their premiums with EPS public insurance.
 This is the same regardless of which company you choose to administer your EPS.
 Colombia’s healthcare system operates in a similar fashion to a preferred provider organization (PPO).
 Insurers enter into contracts with specific hospitals and physicians.
 The insured must seek care within the approved network of providers.

 Health insurance works like building blocks.
-The basic policy serves as a foundation from which you can build.
-For example, if you want the freedom to choose your own doctor or specialist, you can obtain it by paying for a premium policy.
+The basic EPS policy serves as a foundation from which you can build.
+For example, if you want the freedom to choose your own doctor or specialist, you can obtain it by paying for a private policy.
 If you want a policy that will cover more than a basic set of eyeglass frames and lenses, you spruce up your coverage with a private plan.
 Private plans require you to have EPS as a base.

 EMI, a private healthcare company, provides services in most large and medium-sized cities in Colombia.
 If you enroll in one of EMI’s supplemental healthcare plans, you can often avoid trips to the doctor or hospital because EMI has a team of doctors and nurses that make house calls, 24-hours per day, 365-days a year.
 Most expats with this service report paying $25 per month for coverage.

 The EPS public health insurance has a three-tiered system for calculating co-payments for lab tests, imaging procedures, specialist visits, and medications.
 These rates change in January of each year.
-The 2016 tiers are $0.80, $3.35, and $8.80.
+The 2021 tiers are $1, $3.75, and $9.80.
 Many of the retired expats fall into the second tier.

 In Colombia pharmacists provide a greater service than simply filling a prescription.
 They are trained to listen to your symptoms and make recommendations.
 You don’t need a prescription for many medications—they can be bought over-the-counter for very low prices.
 An antibiotic cream costs about $1, and a 10-day supply of ciprofloxacin costs approximately $3.

 Dentists provide excellent care at a fraction of the U.S. cost.
 The larger cities have English-speaking dentists who offer services from a simple ultrasonic cleaning, cavity filling, or whitening, to more complex procedures such as root canals, crowns, implants, and orthodontics.
 Prices are one-quarter of what you would spend in the U.S. A routine ultrasonic cleaning costs about $30.
 A session of Zoom whitening costs $150 verses over $600 in the U.S.

 As part of the rise in medical tourism, people from the U.S. often combine their vacation to Colombia with dental procedures.
 After a couple of weeks investigating Colombia, they return home well-rested and with a bright smile.